-AES members also enjoy significant discounts on books by Focal Press and plug-ins from Waves.
+AES members also enjoy significant discounts on books by Focal Press.
 If your company is interested in being listed here, click here to see how your company can participate in the AES Membership Rewards Program.

 Member profiles and forums allow AES members to network with each other through the AES website.
 Full members with public profiles receive the additional benefit of appearing in the results of "Find an Audio Engineer" searches.
 The Job Board lists openings from AES Sustaining Members, and the Education Directory catalogs vocational and academic programs in audio engineering world-wide.

 A Member may be anyone active in audio engineering or acoustics who has an academic degree or the equivalent in scientific or professional experience in audio engineering and its allied arts and is familiar with the application of engineering principles and data in that field.